ZaidaTek/ZaidaScope/scope/ReadMe.md

+## Linux

+As of August 2025, there is at least one known configuration of [ZaidaScope being operable in Linux with Wine](https://github.com/ZaidaTek/ZaidaScope/blob/master/doc/scope/setup-linux.png), however, the following limitations were applicable:

+1) the program requires `Renderer` to be set to `System` (this can be toggled live and `OpenGL` may or may not work with possibly missing packages, e.g. try `winetricks`, etc.)

+2) changing sampling rate/channel config may not work and instead require program restart and/or native Linux program interfacing with COM-port (e.g. uploading embedded code via IDE) as a workaround COM-port 'reset' method

 ## Background

 ZaidaScope is an open-source software that was born out of the libraries created for a commercial client's request for a **low-cost alternative to using traditional and expensive aftermarket DAQ hard- and software** to monitor analog input channels on a PC.